Ministry of Health to introduce fee benchmarks for medical procedures

 SINGAPORE: Patients can soon look up a recommended range of medical fees to help them decide where they should go for a procedure.

-The Ministry of Health (MOH) will appoint a committee to come up with fee benchmarks by the beginning of next year.
+The Ministry of Health (MOH) will appoint a committee by early next year to come up with fee benchmarks.

 This is part of the ministry's approach to ensure a sustainable healthcare system in the long term as the nation grapples with manpower constraints and rising costs in the healthcare sector, said Heath Minister Gan Kim Yong at a meeting with journalists on Tuesday (Nov 28).